softvar/awesome-web-storage/README.md

 ### Different Storage APIs

-Following are various storage techniques which HTML% storage provides.
+Following are various storage techniques which HTML5 storage provides.
 Each technique has its own pros and cons.

 #### [Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)